SyncfusionExamples/getting-started-with-the-dotnet-maui-combobox-control/README.md

 ### Adding the .NET MAUI ComboBox control

-Step 1: Add the NuGet to the project and add the namespace as shown in the following code sample:
+**Step 1**: Add the NuGet to the project and add the namespace as shown in the following code sample:

 **[XAML]**
 ```